 - Royal Tour Cachet

 - Terence Devine

-With thousands of images and over 3,100 pages of philatelic items, we are combining philately with the colourful history of Central Africa to help support you in building your collections.
+Since December, 2015, the Rhodesian Study Circle has transitioned itself from an established philatelic society to one catered for the 21st Century collector.
+With thousands of images and over 3,600 pages of philatelic items, we are combining philately with the colourful history of Central Africa to help support you in building your collections.

 If you have any questions, comments, feedback or information, leave a comment below or Contact Us.

 A special train was provided to the delegates of the 1924 South Africa Parliamentary Tour to act as their headquarters throughout the tour.
 The train also had a post office on board for use by the delegates.

 Of note, the Australian delegation included the Postmaster-General of Australia.